 Sun damage is something that builds up over time.
 A lifetime of sun exposure begins to show itself in ways such as unsightly hyperpigmentation, premature lines and wrinkles.
 Your skin can become far more sensitive, and the natural repair mechanisms in your skin slow down.
 That’s not good if you want healthy glowing skin.

-8. But what about Vitamin D?
+8. But I’ve heard I also need Vitamin D?

 Whether you decide to opt for SPF50+ or something lower doesn’t matter.
 What’s important is your consistent use of well-formulated, high-quality, broad-spectrum sun protection.